After we show you how to make refried beans at home, you'll never want to buy canned again!

 Freezer: before freezing, let the beans cool completely.
 Keep them in an airtight container or freezer-safe bag in single-serve portions.
 Store the refried beans for up to 12 months.

 Reheat: the easiest way to use refried beans is by thawing them in your fridge overnight.
 Then, heat them in a skillet on low-medium for 2-3 minutes, or until warm.

 If you forget to thaw them, no worries!
 Just add the frozen beans to your skillet on low and warm them until soft.
 If you're feeling extra lazy, pop them in the microwave in 1-minute bursts, stopping to stir.

 We'd like to share some tips and variations we learned while experimenting with these refried black beans:

 - Cut the onions quite small, and ensure you cook them until translucent so they're nice and tender.

-- Add jalapeno for spice, chipotle peppers for a smoky flavor, or lime for extra zest.
+- Add jalapeño peppers for spice, chipotle peppers for a smoky flavor, or pickled jalapeños for extra zest and heat.